-Many clients have been asking what my thoughts are on sheet masks so I decided to share my opinion about them here.
-Korean sheet masks have been trending in the U.S. for a few years now.
+For a few years now, Korean sheet masks have been trending.
 They’re inexpensive and convenient.
-Some sheet masks can give you instant results like pore-tightening and hydration.
-And some, well…they’re just fun, cute and perfect for selfies.
+Some sheet masks can give instant results like pore-tightening and hydration.
+And some, they’re just fun, cute, and perfect for selfies.

-If you must continue your weekly or even daily at-home sheet mask ritual, I highly recommend the molding rubber masks or bio cellulose masks aka: second skin mask.
+If you must continue a weekly or daily at-home sheet mask ritual, try the molding rubber masks or bio-cellulose masks, aka second skin masks.
 These adhere closely to the skin and enhance absorption.
-It’s slightly more expensive than the ones made of fiber but it has higher absorbency so it’s not necessary to apply every day.
-However, even the bio cellulose & molding rubber masks can’t replace professional masks.
+Slightly more expensive than the ones made of fiber, it has higher absorbency, making daily application unnecessary.
+However, even the bio-cellulose & molding rubber masks do not replace professional masks.

-Professional masks come in different forms and can target more skin concerns.
-Unlike the sheet masks, your esthetician can customize your mask to target multiple concerns on different areas of the face with concentrated active ingredients.
-My favorite is the Molding Rubber Masks.
-(Don’t worry- it’s not real rubber) It’s available for at-home use but the professional ones have more active ingredients and longer lasting results.
+Professional masks come in different forms and target more skin concerns.
+Unlike sheet masks, your esthetician customizes your mask to target multiple concerns.
+Using concentrated active ingredients, they can focus on different areas of the face.
+A favorite is the Molding Rubber Masks.
+Don’t worry; it’s not real rubber.
+It’s available for at-home use.
+However, the professional ones have more active ingredients and longer-lasting results.

 - Apply all over your face